Last Updated on April 30, 2023 by Suzy

 Food and Drink at the Star Arctic Hotel

-For our 2 night/3 day Aurora package all our food was included.
-We ate one meal off-site (see other review).
+For our 2-night/3-day Aurora package, all our food was included.
+We ate one meal off-site.
 Then at the hotel, we had two buffet breakfasts, one buffet lunch and one buffet dinner.
 We loved the food at each meal.
-There was just about enough tables for our sittings.
+There were just about enough tables for our sitting.
 I do recommend getting there early each time though just to guarantee a table.